• Events

 • Board members can expect to spend between 2 – 5 hours per month preparing for and participating in Board and Committee meetings.
 Participation in separate work groups or action items assigned at the Board or Committee level may increase the amount of time needed.

-• Engaged, constructive attendance at six Board meetings and one Board retreat per year (save for absences due to unique and compelling circumstances).
+• Engaged, constructive attendance at six Board meetings, an onboarding session, Leadership Retreat, and one Board retreat per year (save for absences due to unique and compelling circumstances).
 For in-person meetings/retreat events, TKO will do its best to provide virtual attendance options.

 • Come to Board meetings prepared to discuss items on the agenda.